google/closure-templates/documentation/codelabs/helloworlds/helloworld_js.md

 /**
  * Says hello to the world.
  */
-{template .helloWorld}
+{template helloWorld}
   Hello world!
 {/template}
 ```

 This template simply outputs the text "`Hello world!`".
 The template's partial
-name is `.helloWorld`, which, when combined with the namespace, forms the fully
+name is `helloWorld`, which, when combined with the namespace, forms the fully
 qualified template name `examples.simple.helloWorld`.

 To run the Soy compiler for turning your templates into JavaScript code, you'll